ferninphilly/moar-codepipeline-module/README.md

 yet allow the parameterisation of stages to actually remove them, so instead these stages are set to simply invoke a null lambda function.

-## ECR image for CodeBuild stages
+## ECR images for CodeBuild stages

-The CodeBuild stages use a custom ECR image that is built to work for all the different stages that we require here.
-It is allowed to vary only per environment.
+The CodeBuild stages use a couple of custom ECR images that are built to work for all the different stages that we require here.
+All stages share the same image, except the test stages that add extra tools.
+Both the images are defined in common-infrastructure/Dockerfile.

-To provision the ECR repository for the image, go to `ecr-repo/[environment]` (for example `ecr-repo/sandbox`), do `terragunt init` and `terragrunt apply`.
+To provision the ECR repositories for the images, go to `ecr-repo/[environment]` (for example `ecr-repo/sandbox`), do `terragunt init` and `terragrunt apply`.

-To build and push the image, run `ecr-repo/create-image.sh` with the parameter of the environment you would like to push the image for.
+To build and push the images, run `ecr-repo/create-image.sh` with the parameter of the environment you would like to push the image for.